-Enables or disables the DHCP server that you specify by using the - - netname option.
+Enables or disables the DHCP server specified with the --netname option.

 --ipv6

 Enables or disables IPv6.
 By default, IPv6 is disabled and IPv4 is enabled.

 The following command shows how to create a NAT network for the natnet1 internal network that uses the 192.168.15.0/24 network address and mask of the NAT service interface.
 In this static configuration, the gateway is assigned the 192.168.15.1 IP address by default.
 Note that this IP address is the next address after the network address that you specify with the --network option.